 Put a cherry on top and use hot stones.
 You can also use these when you give yourself a pedicure.

 Don’t have time to do your nails or a massage?
 Take a relaxing bath and the end of the day.
-Dim the lights, burn some candles, or turn on your diffuser.
+Dim the lights, burn some candles or turn on your diffuser.
 Then soak in a hot bubble bath.
 I love using the eucalyptus spearmint foaming bath.
-After your bath, give yourself a body scrub and crawl into bed with a cup of tea or glass of wine.
+After your bath, give yourself a body scrub and crawl into bed with a cup of tea or a glass of wine.

 I hope you found some ways to relax at home!
-If you have any more DIY spa ideas, comment them below!
+If you have any more DIY spa ideas, comment on them below!

 SHOP THE POST